-I started a low-buy year for 2021.
+I started going low-buy this year.
 TL;DR: it’s been easier than I thought it would be.

 What’s a low-buy year?